MIDL-Conference/midl-website-2022/pages/author-instructions.md

 1. Public commenting (i.e. anybody who is logged in can post comments) becomes possible only after the decisions have been released and reviews are made available to authors.
 The author of a public comment can decide to post anonymously or not.
 Login is required before posting any comment.
 1. Submissions to MIDL will be single-blind (Reviewers can see author names when conducting reviews, but authors cannot see reviewer names), but reviewers have the option to sign the review.
 1. Short-paper submissions will undergo a lighter review, and do not have a period for rebuttal and author discussion.
-1. Reviews of full papers will be made available to authors on TBA.
+1. Reviews of full papers will be made available to authors on January 28th.
-1. The period from TBA to TBA will be for open discussion between the authors and reviewers (full paper only), with the Area Chair guiding the discussion towards essential points.
+1. The period from January 28th to February 11th will be for open discussion between the authors and reviewers (full paper only), with the Area Chair guiding the discussion towards essential points.
 1. To submit your rebuttal and/or answer specific comments by the reviewers, please use the “official comments” button in OpenReview.
 During the rebuttal/discussion period, authors can update the pdf of a paper to highlight changes.
-1. On TBA, authors will be notified about the acceptance or rejection of their paper (full paper).
-For short papers the decisions will be made available on TBA.
+1. On February 27th, authors will be notified about the acceptance or rejection of their paper (full paper).
+For short papers the decisions will be made available on May 6th.
 1. Once the process is complete and a final decision is reached, the authors can choose to delete rejected submissions from the OpenReview hosting site.
 1. Papers that are not accepted will be considered non-archival, and may be submitted elsewhere at the discretion of the authors.
 We strongly encourage taking into account the reviewers comments before resubmitting.
 During submission, the authors will have the option to indicate whether to have their submissions, the reviews, and the comments to be deleted from the OpenReview site, in case their submission is rejected.

 ## Review Guidelines